RyanxLoi/brant-steele-hunger-games-creation-script/README.md

+**Note: This was a script that was made for a specific purpose.
+It may not ready to use right away without modifying the script but you are more than welcome to modify it if necessary.**

 # The Brant Steele Hunger Games Generator Script
 Given two csv files, this script can quickly generate a simulated Hunger Game using Brant Steele's generator.